tobixen/thrash-protect/README.rst

 ==============

-Simple-Stupid user-space program protecting a linux host from thrashing.
+Simple-Stupid user-space program protecting a linux host from thrashing, causing graceful degradation rather than thrashing on heavy swap usage.
 It's supposed both to be used as an "insurance" on systems that aren't expected to thrash and as a stop-gap measure on hosts where thrashing has been observed.

 The script attempts to detect thrashing situations and stop rogue processes for short intervals.
 It works a bit like the ABS break on